Fan Changlong

-Fan Changlong (范长龙 (Fàn Chánglóng); born May 1947) is a retired general in the People's Liberation Army (PLA) of the People's Republic of China.
+Fan Changlong (范长龙 (Fàn Chánglóng); born May 1947) is a Chinese retired general in the People's Liberation Army (PLA).
 He was a Vice Chairman of the Central Military Commission, and formerly served as commander of the Jinan Military Region.

 Biography

 Fan was born in Dandong, Liaoning.
 He joined the PLA and the Chinese Communist Party in 1969.
 He became a major general in 1995, a lieutenant general in 2002, and general on July 15, 2008.
-Fan has been an alternate member of the 16th Central Committee of the Chinese Communist Party, and a full member of the 17th Central Committee.
+Fan has been an alternate of the 16th Central Committee of the Chinese Communist Party, and a full member of the 17th Central Committee.
 In 2012, ahead of the 18th Party Congress, he was appointed Vice Chairman of the Central Military Commission.

 In mid-April 2016, he paid a visit to the disputed Spratly Islands in the South China Sea, according to the country’s Ministry of National Defense, which reported the visit on Friday 15 April 2016.
 Gen. Fan Changlong was said to have been the highest-ranking People’s Liberation Army officer ever to visit the Spratly Islands.
 General Fan led a delegation to the “relevant Nansha Islands to offer good wishes to officers and personnel stationed there, and also to understand the construction of facilities on the islands,” said a brief statement from the Ministry of National Defense.
 His tour appeared intended to show China’s determination to ward off any challenges to its claims over the islands, which are also the subject of claims by the Philippines, Malaysia, Vietnam, Brunei and Taiwan.

 Fan Changlong retired from Politburo after the 19th Party Congress in October 2017 and from Central Military Committee in March 2018.